 The gruyere cheese gets added to the crust along with the chilled butter, and the pears are tossed in a warm, cinnamon-y, ginger-y, brown sugar/nutmeg/vanilla mixture that browns and caramelizes around the thin slices of pears while they bake.

-Because the pear filling doesn’t need to bake (it doesn’t have any eggs, or ingredients that need to be baked in order to eat or set up properly) pre-baking the crust will help ensure you don’t end up with a “soggy bottom.”
+Because the pear filling doesn't need to bake (it doesn't have any eggs, or ingredients that need to be baked in order to eat or set up properly) pre-baking the crust and sealing it with an egg white wash will help ensure you don't end up with a "soggy bottom."

 Don't be afraid to pull it out of the oven early if the pears look suitably browned and the crust is getting dark.